Trump urged to ‘lower the boom’ on North Korea amid new threats

 He anticipated Kim Jong Un will use a new year’s address to say denuclearization is off the table – and urged Trump to respond swiftly if so, with action over insults.

-“The insulting really doesn’t help,” he said, referring to the infamous bout of name-calling between the two back in 2017.
+“The insulting really doesn’t help,” he told Fox News' "America's Newsroom," referring to the infamous bout of name-calling between the two back in 2017.
 “What the United States needs to do at this point is actually to start to robustly enforce sanctions.”

 Chang said Kim has not “reciprocated the good will from” Trump, “so it’s time for President Trump to actually make Kim hurt.”
 He urged the U.S. to cut off the flow of money and resources to North Korea by going after countries like China flouting sanctions.